The biggest advice to any student is to avoid the bookstore at all costs!!

 If you do need it, free versions or PDF files online are the cheapest, but not the way to go.
-Not only is this illegal, but you could also get a virus.
+Not only can this be illegal, but you could also get a virus.
 Fixing a virus is more expensive than buying or renting a book!

 Waiting Can be Smart!

-If you need a book for the second day of class and you didn’t buy it yet, go to the bookstore and buy it, FOR NOW.
-Then go home and order it and then when it comes in, return the bookstore copy of the book.
-Sometimes book stores will not accept books after a certain time, so if this is the case, 2 day ship it from amazon.
+If you need a book for the second day of class and you didn’t buy it yet, you could either borrow it from someone or go to the bookstore and buy it.
+You can always return it, but know what the return policy is.
+Sometimes book stores will not accept books after a certain time.
+I recommend buying it off amazon and get free 1 or 2 day shipping if you need it ASAP.
 This is free with amazon prime.